Dog Management Planning

 Golden Gate National Recreation Area (GGNRA) is conducting a planning process to decide how best to manage dog walking in the park.

-Given the substance of many of the comments received on the Draft Dog Management Plan/Environmental Impact Statement (DEIS), availability of additional data and studies, and potential changes to the alternatives and impacts analysis resulting from that information, a Supplemental EIS (SEIS) has been developed.
-We now anticipate that SEIS will be released for public review and comment by early summer, with a 90-day public comment period.
-This provides a second opportunity to comment on the future of dog management in GGNRA before we issue the Notice of Proposed Rulemaking for public review and comment in 2014.
+Given the substance of many of the comments received on the Draft Dog Management Plan/Environmental Impact Statement, availability of additional data and studies, and potential changes to the alternatives and impacts analysis resulting from that information, a Supplemental EIS (SEIS) has been developed for the draft Dog Management Plan.
+This provides a second opportunity to comment on the future of dog management in GGNRA before we issue the Notice of Proposed Rulemaking for public review and comment in 2015.

-- Re-evaluating fencing as a method to minimize dog walking impacts.
+- Evaluation of fencing as a future management option to manage dog walking impacts

-Spring 2014: Release the Notice of Proposed Rulemaking for public comment
+Fall 2014: Release the Notice of Proposed Rulemaking for public comment (60 days)

-Early Spring 2015: Publish the Final Rule.
+Winter 2015: Final rule published.
 Implementation begins 30 days after the rule is published